tanmay-pro/Transform-Represent/README.md

 ### Part 1

 * Perform scaling, rotation and translation on various pointclouds.
-* Visualize all pointclouds together by constructing a table scene.
 * Generate partial pointclouds using multiple different camera views.
 * Register pointclouds to a global frame and reconstruct the full scene pointcloud.
-* Compute Chamfer's distance between ground truth scene pointcloud and reconstructed pointcloud.
+* Computation of Chamfer's distance between constructed and ground truth pointclouds.

 ## Part 2